 Traditionally, vector images have been rasterized by the CPU before being sent to a specialised Graphics Processing Unit (GPU) for drawing[11].
 Rasterisation of simple primitives such as lines and triangles have been supported directly by GPUs for some time through the OpenGL standard[26].
 However complex shapes (including those based on Bézier curves such as font glyphs) must either be rasterised entirely by the CPU or decomposed into simpler primitives that the GPU itself can directly rasterise.
-There is a significant body of research devoted to improving the performance of rendering such primitives using the latter approach, mostly based around the OpenGL[26] API[27, 28, 29, 30, 31, 32].
+There is a significant body of research devoted to improving the performance of rendering such primitives using the latter approach, mostly based around the OpenGL API[27, 28, 29, 30, 31, 32].
 Recently Mark Kilgard of the NVIDIA Corporation described an extension to OpenGL for NVIDIA GPUs capable of drawing and shading vector paths[33, 34].
-From this development it seems that rasterization of vector graphics may eventually become possible upon the GPU.
+From this development it seems that rasterization of vector graphics may eventually become possible upon the GPU.openglspec

-It is not entirely clear how well supported the IEEE-754 standard for floating point computation is amongst GPUs2.
-Although the OpenGL API does use IEEE-754 number representations, research by Hillesland and Lastra in 2004 suggested that many GPUs were not internally compliant with the standard[35].
+It is not entirely clear how well supported the IEEE-754 standard for floating point computation (which we will discuss in Section ??) is amongst GPUs2.
+Although the OpenGL API does use IEEE-754 number representations, research by Hillesland and Lastra in 2004 suggested that many

-2Informal technical articles are abundant on the internet - Eg: Regarding the Dolphin Wii GPU Emulator: (https://dolphin-emu.org/blog) (accessed 2014-05-22)
+$^{^2} Informal technical articles are prevelant on the internet - Eg: Regarding the Dolphin Wii GPU Emulator: <math display="inline">\langle https://dolphin-emu.org/blog \rangle$ (accessed 2014-05-22)